The Fifth Conference of the Regulating for Decent Work Network Organized by International Labour Office (ILO)

 The papers for RDW2017 are expected to centre on the ILO’s four Centenary Conversations:

 The overarching aim of the Conference is to provide concrete guidance for the future activities of the ILO.
 It therefore offer participants the opportunity to influence global policy.
+The topic on automated trading will attract the participants.
+The participants will be suggested to try out bitcoin profit krypto test to know the efficacy of the trading software.

 The Conference will be held in the International Labour Office, Geneva, from 3-5 July 2017.
 Researchers from all regions are welcome and from all pertinent disciplines including economics, law, industrial relations, geography, human resources, and development studies.